lep13/Coding-Assignment-Fullstack-Python-Engineer-Swiss-Army-Knife/README.md

 ### Part 2: Rapid Prototyping

-#### Task
-The objective of this task is to design and develop a simple web application that allows users to upload a PDF file, extract data using the script from Part 1, and display the extracted data on the webpage.
+The objective of this part is to design and develop a simple web application that allows users to upload a PDF file, extract data using the script from Part 1, and display the extracted data on the webpage.

 #### Solution Overview
 For rapid prototyping, a Django web application was developed with the following components: